iavofficial/IAVFrontendFramework/README.md

   }
 }
 ```
-This object then has to be passed to the "DisaPage" component.
+This object then has to be passed to the *DisaPage* component.
 The .json file has to include simple key value pairs like this:
 ```javascript
 {
   "option_name": "German",